apache/incubator-datalab/USER_GUIDE.md

 ### Manage DLab quotas <a name="manage_dlab_quotas"></a>

 Administrator can set quotas per project and for the whole DLab.
 To do it click on "Manage DLab quotas" button.
 "Manage DLab quotas" popup shows up.
-Admin can see all active project:
+Administrator can see all active project:

 <p align="center">
     <img src="doc/manage_environment.png" alt="Manage environment" width="520">